-- Increasing elderly population in big cities - More recipients of nursing care services covered by nursing - Growing need for nursing care personnel will also contribute to solving the shortage of workers in the nursing care industry and lead to the growth of our business.
+- Increasing elderly population in big cities - More recipients of nursing care services covered by nursing care insurance - Growing need for nursing care personnel Risks - Stagnation of customer behavior due to the spread of COVID-19 - Serious shortage of nursing care and daycare staff Related business data

-Stagnation of customer behavior due to the spread of

-Serious shortage of nursing care and daycare staff

-(1) Improving occupancy rates for our nursing care business

-Due to the spread of COVID-19 infections, the number of customers who postpone consideration of moving into nursing homes-mainly high-end homes-has increased, which is a reason for the decrease in occupancy rates.
+Growth strategy (1) Improving occupancy rates for our nursing care business Due to the spread of COVID-19 infections, the number of customers who postpone consideration of moving into nursing homes-mainly high-end homes-has increased, which is a reason for the decrease in occupancy rates.
 We are therefore leveraging our advantage in promoting an area-dominant strategy to improve relationship building with local hospitals and care managers, with the aim of recovering to the pre-COVID levels by the end of fiscal 2023.
 We are working on approaches for those who are about to be discharged from a hospital but have difficulty returning home, or who are considering moving into a nursing home because at-home care has become difficult.
 In addition, improving our trial move-in campaigns for homes has led to long-term contracts with customers, and we will continue these efforts as a measure to improve occupancy rates.

-(2) Promotion of DX in Benesse-style nursing care

-Through the fusion of human skills and know-how with technology, we are working to establish sensing homes that only Benesse could create, in order to improve the quality of life of our residents.
+(2) Promotion of DX in Benesse-style nursing care Through the fusion of human skills and know-how with technology, we are working to establish sensing homes that only Benesse could create, in order to improve the quality of life of our residents.
 In addition, as a core tool for sensing home management, we are developing Al solutions that incorporate the knowledge and experience possessed by nursing care experts who have a wealth of wisdom and practical expertise and the ability to read and interpret nursing care records and data.
 We are promoting DX in the nursing business by continuing to adopt Al solutions in each sensing home, including Granda Yotsuya, which we opened in March 2022.

-(3) Growing and accelerating our personnel business

-With the aim of developing a new business to follow the nursing care and childcare business, we are focusing on growth of our dispatch and recruitment business in the nursing care and medical fields.
+(3) Growing and accelerating our personnel business With the aim of developing a new business to follow the nursing care and childcare business, we are focusing on growth of our dispatch and recruitment business in the nursing care and medical fields.
 As one aspect of this initiative, we transferred Heart Medical Care's personnel dispatch business to Benesse MCM in April 2022.
 We clarified their advantages-recruitment for Heart Medical Care and dispatch for Benesse MCM- and established a system to strengthen them.
 We aim to expand our personnel business, which contributes to solving the shortage of human resources, an issue facing the nursing care industry as a whole, and to achieve sales of 10 billion yen in this business by fiscal 2025.

-Granda Yotsuya, a Benesse version of the sensing home
+Topic Granda Yotsuya, a Benesse version of the sensing home